About Under Construction Educational Network:UCEN

-Regularly scheduled Board meetings are held once per month on the last Tuesday of the month, in the early evening and are generally conducted at the school site.
+Regular Board meetings are scheduled for once per month and usually on the last Tuesday of the month, generally in the early evening and are generally conducted at the school site.

 Jacqueline Vasquez is a current parent of 2 Oasis students and has been part of the Oasis community for 7 years.
 Jacqueline is originally from Watsonville, but has resided in Salinas for many years.
 She has extensive admin experience from Reiter Berry Farms and currently works at Sundance Berry Farms.
 Jacqueline is an advocate for our students and community members in need.

 Margie Wiebusch was born and raised in Brooklyn, New York.
 Attended Staten Island Community College, Brooklyn College and received a Business Degree from Drake Business School in New York, New York.
 Margie moved to California in 1990 and started working at Salinas Valley Memorial Hospital in the Surgery Department and the Quality Management Department.
 For the last 20 years she has worked at Hartnell College and is currently the Director of Academic Affairs/Foster and Kinship Care Education/Independent Living Program.
 She has served on a number of non profit boards including the Monterey County Foster Parent Association and the City of Salinas Parks and Recreation Committee.
 She has adopted 4 children and has been a foster parent for the past 11 years.
 She currently has a teen in her care and will continue to provide care for children in the foster care system.
 She currently resides in Salinas and has since moving here in 1990, two of her children attend Oasis Charter School and it will continue to be her school of choice in the future.